 Flow solutions are requested to assess the capability of CFD to predict the effects of increasing Reynolds number on the aerodynamic performance of the CRM-HL in the reference landing configuration.
-Solutions are requested across specified angles of attack, at four different Reynolds numbers (Cases 3.1 through 3.4), and will be compared to fully corrected data obtained from several different facilities.
-For required cases, a set of grids should be employed with mesh size determined by current "best practice" guidelines.
-However, to build confidence in the simulations, it is recommended that participants explore mesh sensitivities thru grid resolution studies, particularly near CLmax and in the linear region of the lift curve and in other areas of interest, as appropriate.
+This case serves to provide blind CFD predictions of wind tunnel data to be obtained in the CRM-HL ecosystem in the future.
+Solutions are requested across specified angles of attack, at four different Reynolds numbers (Cases 3.1 through 3.4).
+It is recommended that participants explore mesh sensitivities thru grid resolution studies, particularly near CLmax and in the linear region of the lift curve and in other areas of interest, as appropriate.
 Resolution studies conducted at the lowest and second-highest listed angles-of-attack are recommended, at a minimum.
 Farfield domain is preferred to be a hemisphere with distance 100\MAC, although other similar "best practice" domain extents are allowed.